SU Planning Resources

 If volunteer is with Troop/Group, training records should be kept until they leave troop/group or are accurately reflected on the Volunteer Network |

 Once the letter is filled out by the Service Unit designee, it allows a troop to either open an account under the name of Girl Scouts of Orange County, Troop XYZ, or change signers or other information on an existing Girl Scout troop account.
 Troops should be advised to contact their Service Unit designee to obtain a bank letter before going to the bank to open their account.
-They need to follow the steps as listed in Troop Financial Guidelines and New Leader Handbook when opening a new account.
+They need to follow the steps as listed in Troop Financial Guidelines when opening a new account.

 The Service Unit designee will complete the information on the bank letter before authorizing the Troop Leader to open a bank account (or whenever there is a change on an account).